klemetsson/stratux-zero/README.md

 Still, several of the components are impossible to acquire separatly and may need to be desoldered from various break-out and development kits.

 The integrated 1090 MHz antenna for ADS-B data is a simple dipole design.
 This however, requires a balun with impedence matching which is located on a separate PCB.

+### Power management

+There is a DC/DC regulator that takes power from the battery or external USB-C and outputs the main 5 V bus.
+This bus powers the Raspberry Pi through the GPIO and provides power to the two USB A connectors.

+From the 5 V, a 3.3 V and 1.8 V is created to power various circuitry.

+The 5 V regulator can be enabled from three sources.

+- The physical power switch will always keep the 5 V enabled.
+- When external power is provided on the USB-C. However, the EFM8 will keep the Raspberry Pi from starting using the RUN-pin if the physical power switch is in off.
+- The EFM8 can keep the 5 V on to allow the Raspberry Pi to power down cleanly.

+An additional 1.8 V is created from the battery to provide a backup power to the u-blox CAM-M8Q to allow for a faster startup and satellite lock.

+Multiple test points can be found on the backside of the PCB.

 ## Building the Stratux Zero image